Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Theory

 \subsection{The nuclear Equation of State}

 Due to the relevance of the EoS parameters in our work, we will now briefly introduce the nuclear EoS and give its analytic expression based on the Skyrme EDF ansatz.

 In nuclear physics, it is customary to define the EoS as the energy per particle of an ideal infinite system of spin-saturated neutrons and protons at zero temperature (1 MeV $\sim 10^{10}$ K), where the effect of the Coulomb interaction is not taken into account.
-Under these assumptions and imposing isospin symmetry, the energy per particle $E/A \equiv e = \mathcal{E}/\rho_0$ as a function of the total density $\rho_0\equiv\rho=\rho_n+\rho_p$ and isospin asymmetry $\beta\equiv \rho_1/\rho_0$ can be expanded as
+In practice, this means setting to zero the spin-orbit density ${\bm J}_t(r)$ as well as any derivative term of the EDF (uniform system) and the Coulomb contribution (by construction) in Eq.~(\ref{eq:edf}) \cite{chabanat1997}.
+Under these assumptions, the energy per particle $E/A \equiv e = \mathcal{E}/\rho_0$ as a function of the total density $\rho_0\equiv\rho=\rho_n+\rho_p$ and isospin asymmetry $\beta\equiv \rho_1/\rho_0 = (\rho_n-\rho_p)/\rho_0$ can be expanded as

+where odd powers of $\beta$ do not appear as a consequence of isospin symmetry.
+In the latter equation, the two terms are the energy per particle of symmetric matter $e(\rho,0)$ and the symmetry energy $S_2(\rho)=\frac{1}{2}\frac{\partial^2}{\partial\beta^2} e(\rho,\beta)\vert_{\beta=0}$.
+The latter expression up to the second order in $\beta$ has been seen to be quite accurate for densities around and above saturation density \cite{Vidana2009}.
+Hence, it is customary to expand the symmetric matter EoS $e(\rho,0)$ and the symmetry energy $S_2(\rho)$ around the saturation density $\rho_{\rm 0}$,